winwisely99/web/resources/website/content/en/post/winwisely-midterm-volunteer-tshirt-giveaway.markdown

 From now until the end of the 2018 midterm elections we will be giving away a T-shirt to anyone who meets the following criteria:

-  1. You must like the GetCourage Facebook Page.
+  1. You must like the GetCourageNow Facebook Page.

-  2. You must download the GetCourage app.
+  2. You must download the GetCourageNow app.

   3. You must volunteer to any of the campaigns or causes we currently have on our app.